amit-my-github/Interview-Preparation-2025/Chat-GPT-Prompts.md

 Can you provide a sample of Professional Experience of web developer of 16 year experienced in casual, straightforward way that's easier to understand by every one.

+Acing Any Interview with ChatGPT in 7 Steps 👇

+1. Assign a Persona

+Purpose: Make ChatGPT act like your dream interviewer or mentor.

+Prompt Example:

+> "Act as a hiring manager at Google for a data analyst role.
+Ask me typical technical and behavioral interview questions and evaluate my responses."

+This simulates real-world scenarios and tailors the experience to a specific job and company.

+2. Define Your Objective

+Purpose: Set clear goals (mock interview, answer review, question bank creation, etc.)

+Prompt Example:

+> "Help me prepare for an HR round by generating 10 commonly asked questions and helping me craft STAR-format answers."

+Precision leads to highly relevant answers that match your interview stage.

+3. Set the Tone & Level

+Purpose: Adjust difficulty and formality based on your target role or experience level.

+Prompt Example:

+> "Ask me intermediate-level Python interview questions in a serious tone, suitable for someone with 2 years of experience."

+This avoids responses that are too basic or too advanced for your current level.

+4. Break it Down by Rounds or Topics

+Purpose: Divide interview prep into sections: Resume, HR, Tech, Case Studies, etc.

+Prompt Example:

+> "Give me a list of SQL-related scenario-based interview questions and then test me one-by-one like a quiz."

+You can focus on one area at a time and simulate the actual interview structure.

+5. Set Format and Time Limits

+Purpose: Practice under realistic constraints to boost time management.

+Prompt Example:

+> "Give me a behavioral question.
+I’ll answer, and you give feedback on structure, clarity, and duration (keep it under 2 minutes)."

+Mimics real interviews, where time and clarity are key.

+6. Provide Background or Context

+Purpose: Share your resume, experience, or job role so the advice is customized.

+Prompt Example:

+> "I have 3 years of experience in data analytics, strong in Excel and SQL, applying for a hybrid role.
+What kinds of questions should I expect?"

+ChatGPT tailors preparation to your actual strengths and gaps.

+7. Refine and Iterate

+Purpose: Improve your responses with feedback and polishing.

+Prompt Example:

+> "Here’s my answer to 'Tell me about yourself.'
+Suggest edits to make it more impactful and less generic."

+Feedback loops help you perfect delivery, language, and confidence.

+Combine All 7 Steps:

+> “Act as a Senior Product Manager at Amazon.
+I’m applying for an entry-level data analyst role.
+Conduct a mock interview with 5 behavioral questions in a conversational tone.
+After each answer I give, provide feedback on structure, tone, and content.
+Use STAR format as a guideline.”

+React with ❤ if this helped you